quinjenn/WikiMap/README.md

 ## Stretch Features

-This project was a collaborative midterm done for the Full-Time Web Development bootcamp in Lighthouse Labs.
-We were required to make the project in the span of just five days, and because of that, we weren't able to implement as much functionality as we would have liked.
-Here are some stretch features that could still be added to the map:

-- The app currently does not have login/logout functionality (the demo assumes users are already logged in)
+While JNMaps is already a powerful and intuitive application, our development timeline was limited to five days.
+As a result, there are several additional features that we would like to implement in the future:

+- **User authentication**: Introduce login and logout functionality, allowing users to securely manage their profiles
-- Be able to share maps with other users
+- **Map sharing**: Enable users to share maps with friends or the wider community
-- See what are the most visited/popular places in a given map
+- **Popular places**: Highlight the most visited or popular places within a given map
-- See the ratings and other information of a place when I press on a marker
+- **Rich information display**: Show ratings and other relevant details when a marker is clicked on a map

+With these stretch features in place, JNMaps will become an even more impressive and comprehensive solution for users seeking a personalized mapping experience.